alvachon/42_piscine/README.md

 # C Piscine

-Here's some exercices covered during my C Piscine at 42 Quebec.
+Here's some exercises covered during my C Piscine at 42 Quebec.

 ## Why
 I believe it's easier to understand something by trying to implement it and figuring out why it work.